What are electrolytes and why do I need them?

 Why are electrolytes important?

-Electrolytes are essential for basic life functioning.
+Electrolytes are essential for basic life functions.
 This includes maintaining fluid balance and helping muscles and nerves to work properly.
-Your body works to keep electrolytes in a very fine balance.
+Your body works to keep electrolytes in the correct ratios.
 If the level of electrolytes in your body becomes too high or too low, it can disrupt normal body functions.
 In severe cases, this can even lead to life-threatening complications.
-Symptoms of electrolyte imbalance include:

 What is a good source of electrolytes?

 You get electrolytes from foods and fluids in your diet.
-Good sources of electrolytes include the following:
+The main types of electrolytes include:

-- Foods that have sodium include bananas, apricots, spinach and potatoes.
-It is also found in meat, fish and cereals.
+- Foods that have potassium include bananas, apricots, spinach and potatoes.

-- Good sources of magnesium include nuts, greens, whole grains and dry beans.
+- Good sources of magnesium include nuts, seeds, greens, whole grains, dry beans and dark chocolate.

 You should be able to get all the electrolytes you need through a healthy, varied diet.